SAP-docs/abap-platform-trial-image/README.md

 Please, add a custom specified system with the Application Server `<the container's IP>`or *localhost* if you exposed the port 3200 (i.e. `-p 3200:3200`) or *vhcala4hci* if you updated your *hosts* file.
 Finally use Instance `00` and SID `A4H`.

 The user name is *DEVELOPER* with the password *Htods70334*.
-Also predefined  (same password) client 000,client 001:  SAP* , DDIC.
+This is also predefined (same password) for client 000,client 001:  SAP* , DDIC.

 ### SAP Cloud Connector